mrabbitz/Project1-CUDA-Flocking/README.md

 ## Part 2: Implementation Details
-Three methods of implementation were used to exemplify the GPU's performance under various conditions:
+Three methods of implementation were used to highlight their respective performance implications.

 ##### Method 1: Naive Neighbor Search
 A given boid iterates through every other boid in the simulation to check if their distance falls within the neighborhood distance defined by any of the three rules.